mdeguzis/SteamOS-Tools/docs/Install-Debian-Software-README.md

 sudo ./install-debian-software.sh [option] [type]
 ```

-## Emulation Warning
+## Emulation type Warning
 Installing retroarch and the emulators takes a very long time!.
 Please be aware of this before attempting the installation.
 Installing prerequisite packages, compiling Retorarch, and it's emulators, is time-intensive.
+This component of the script is very much *still in progress!*

 ### Please note